This is work in progress project.

 Logging

 I used Spdlog as my logging library of choice.
-However, the implementation is weak in my program since I desperately need a better error-catching system.
-My issue is that try/catch blocks are not ideal for performance-critical work, so I actively avoided them.
-This made my program error-prone, as I could not figure out an alternative.
+However, the implementation is weak in my program since I desperately need a better error/catch system.
+My issue is that try/catch blocks are not ideal for performance critical work, so I actively avoided them.
+Actually picked this up during one of my classes at USC!

 Unit Testing